Ramnes: Ramnes Church

-Ramnes Church (Ramnes kirke) is a medieval era stone church that is located in the village.
+Ramnes Church (Ramnes kirke) is a medieval-era stone church that is located in the village.
 It is part of the Nord-Jarlsberg prosti.
-The stone and brick church was built in 1150.
-The baptismal font from the 1100s.
+The stone-and-brick church was built in 1150.
+The baptismal font dates from the 1100s.
 The towers are from the early 1600s.
-The altarpiece and pulpit and from the second half of the 1600s.
+The altarpiece and pulpit are from the second half of the 1600s.
 It is a long church with about 250 seats.